lifesark/Classifier_and-_Regression_analysis/README.md

 **Machine Learning Project by Vibhanshu Vaibhav

-> This work was done as part of an academic or personal project to explore predictive modeling techniques in finance and credit risk assessment.
+> This work was done as part of a personal project to explore predictive modeling techniques in finance and credit risk assessment.

 ---